tailwarden/komiser/README.md

 * If you want to connect a single AWS account follow the documentation [here](https://docs.komiser.io/docs/Cloud%20Providers/aws#eks-installation-single-account).

 ### Deploy Komiser to a multi account access EKS cluster (Helm chart)
-* If you are would like to connect various AWS accounts to a Komiser deployment in a Management EKS cluster, follow the steps [here](https://docs.komiser.io/docs/Cloud%20Providers/aws#multiple-account-eks-helm-chart-installation).
+* If you would like to connect various AWS accounts to a Komiser deployment in a Management EKS cluster, follow the steps [here](https://docs.komiser.io/docs/Cloud%20Providers/aws#multiple-account-eks-helm-chart-installation).

-## Installtion on GCP
+## Installation on GCP

 Connect a local deployment of Komiser CLI to your [**GCP**](https://docs.komiser.io/docs/Cloud%20Providers/gcp) account.

-## Instalation on Azure
+## Installation on Azure

-Connect a local deployment of Komiser CLI to you [**Azure**](https://docs.komiser.io/docs/Cloud%20Providers/azure) account.
+Connect a local deployment of Komiser CLI to your [**Azure**](https://docs.komiser.io/docs/Cloud%20Providers/azure) account.

 ## Installation on Digital Ocean

-Connect a local deployment of Komiser CLI to you [**Digital Ocean**](https://docs.komiser.io/docs/Cloud%20Providers/digital-ocean) account.
+Connect a local deployment of Komiser CLI to you r[**Digital Ocean**](https://docs.komiser.io/docs/Cloud%20Providers/digital-ocean) account.

 ## Installation on OVH

-Connect a local deployment of Komiser CLI to you [**OVH**](https://docs.komiser.io/docs/Cloud%20Providers/ovh) account
+Connect a local deployment of Komiser CLI to your [**OVH**](https://docs.komiser.io/docs/Cloud%20Providers/ovh) account

 # Documentation